-Know your legal rights under the Federal Employer's Liability Act and Federal Safety statutes in order to protect yourself and your family if an on-the-job injury occurs.
+Know your legal rights under the Federal Employer’s Liability Act and Federal Safety statues in order to protect yourself and your family if an on- the- job injury occurs.

-It is safe to say that over the last forty plus years, Collins & Collins Attorneys has dealt with almost every issue involved in railroad injury litigation and has represented hundreds of injured railroad workers from every craft through the Country, on most of the major railroads.
-The mission at Collins & Collins Attorneys, is to obtain the best possible settlement or verdict for any work-related injury and to protect and guide you through the whole process involved with an "on duty" injury or occupational work-related injury.
+It is safe to say that over the last forty plus years, Collins & Collins Attorneys has dealt with almost every issue involved in railroad injury litigation and has represented hundreds of injured railroad workers from every craft through the country, on most of the major railroads.
+The mission at Collins & Collins, is to obtain the best possible settlement or verdict for any work-related injury to protect and guide you through the whole process involved with an “on duty” injury or occupational work-related injury.

 No rail worker goes to work to get injured.
-In most cases, the injury is due to an unsafe equipment or other negligent acts by railroad.
+In most cases, the injury is due to unsafe equipment or other negligent acts by the railroad.
 Do not be afraid to fill out an accident report and list the cause of your injury and what the railroad did wrong.
 If you are not feeling well enough to fill out the report, tell your supervisor that you will fill it out as soon as you get medical attention.
-Do not be influenced and/or intimidated by a raod foreman, trainmaster or other company official who wants to eliminate the company responsibility by having you state, "no one was at fault" or convince you that the injury is "non-reportable".
+Do not be influenced and/or intimidated by a road foreman, trainmaster or other company officials who want to eliminate the company responsibility by having you state, “no one was at fault” or convince you that the injury is “non- reportable”.
 Be careful when giving statements.
-If in doubt, feel free to call Collins & Collins Attorneys, toll free at 1-800-933-8195 or Don Collins at 716-998-0788 to discuss any issues connected with filling out the Accident Report and/or statements to company officials.
-Remember, the claim agent is working to protect the railroad's interest.
-He or she is not a company offical and is also not part of the Operating Department.
+If in doubt, feel free to call us toll free at 1-800-933-8195 to discuss any issues connected with filling out the Accident Report and/or statements to company officials.
+Remember, the claim agent is working to protect the railroad’s interest.
+He or she is not a company official and is also not part of the Operating Department.
 You DO NOT have to talk to the claim agent or anyone in the Claims Department.
 You may, however, have to file an Injury Report depending on the circumstances and rules of the Operating Department.